12 Ways to Honor Deceased Loved Ones at Your Wedding

 From the album: A Chic Romantic Outdoor Wedding in Charleston, SC

-Light a candle in their honor during the ceremony.
+Light a candle for them during the ceremony.

 From the album: A Classic Timeless Wedding in Tampa, FL